English Votive Style: 1510–1530: Peak

 The Caius choirbook, Lambeth choirbook and the Peterhouse partbooks represent the votive style during the reign of Henry VIII.
 Nicholas Ludford was highly prolific, producing 17 masses in total (more than any other English composer at the time) including a rare and unique survival of seven masses that make up a lady mass cycle; the cycle can be found in a manuscript collection that belonged to Henry and his first wife, Catherine of Aragon.
 Ludford's music is notable for the abundance of melody and for the imaginative use of vocal texture, and contains florid detail throughout.

-John Taverner was another prolific composer, composing for Cardinal Wolsey at Christ Church College, Oxford in his position as Master of the Choristers (Informator Choristarum) there.
-Christe Jesu, pastor bone is an antiphon that he wrote for either Wolsey or Henry c.
-1526 that employs frequent points of imitation and cross-relations.
+John Taverner was another prolific composer, composing for Cardinal Wolsey at Christ Church, Oxford in his position as Master of the Choristers (Informator Choristarum) there.
+Christe Jesu, pastor bone is an antiphon that he wrote for either Wolsey or Henry around 1526 that employs frequent points of imitation and cross-relations.
 Taverner's O splendor gloriae uses long lines of melisma to highlight climaxes throughout the antiphon and an apparent dissonance at "mater pietatis" is for expressing longing, or tension.

 In the Chapel Royal, the estimates for the amount of money spent a year on its music during the 1520s is around £1,500, or £1,418,000 in today's money as of June 2025.
 Starkey notes that by the 1530s, the budget was £1,200, rising to upwards of £2000 (2025: >£1,500,000) for special feasts.
 This is a vast sum compared to the Chapel's spending of £300 (2025: £290,000) per annum in the 1490s.
 Much of this was spent on the salaries of the lay clerks, which was some £5-10 in the 1520s, to £20 in 1531.
 An additional £400 was spent on the repair of organs alone, which were becoming more involved in providing alternatim verses for worship from the 1520s onward.
 Felix namque es was a popular Marian chant for organists to use as a cantus firmus for improvisation and compositions, with Taverner, Preston, Tallis and various other anonymous organists producing their own settings.